Anesthesia equipment

-This website aims to help you understand, in a simplified way, the physics principles used in medical equipment.
+This section aims to help you understand, in a simplified way, the physics principles used in medical equipment.
 Please click on the topics below:

 - Pulse oximeter